flaviogf/strike_product_catalog/README.md

 ## :rocket: Project

-:clipboard: Strike Product Catalog

-This project was made for study purposes only, as an exam to test my studies about android.
+:clipboard: This project was made for study purposes only, as an exam to test my studies about android.

 ### Preview